Lab Session 1: Introduction to Microcontroller Programming¶

 Install the CP2104 driver (USB driver):

-Now, when you connect the M5Core2 devide to the PC with the USB cable, you can select the port in the Arduino IDE.
+Now, when you connect the M5Core2 to the PC with the USB cable, you can select the port in the Arduino IDE.

 Info